devfile/devworkspace-operator/doc/workspace-capabilities.md

 Additional permissions can be bound to the DevWorkspace ServiceAccount as follows:

-1. Find the *DevWorkspace ID* for the DevWorksapce in question.
+1. Find the *DevWorkspace ID* for the DevWorkspace in question.
 This is available on the `.status.devworkspaceId` field in the object, which can be obtained using `jq`:
     ```bash
     DEVWORKSPACE_ID=$(kubectl get devworkspaces <workspace-name> -o json | jq -r '.status.devworkspaceId')
     ```